-It is worth noting that about 5% of scleroderma patients repeatedly test negative for ANA using the IFA method.
-Although this is speculative, the most likely reason is that while ANA testing using the IFA method can test for up to 150 different potential antibodies, there may well be some rare antibodies associated with variants of scleroderma that are simply not detectable with current ANA testing methods.
+It is worth noting that only 2% to 5% of scleroderma patients repeatedly test negative for ANA.
+Although this is speculative, the most likely reason for this is that while ANA testing using the IFA method can test for more than 100 different potential antibodies, there may well be some rare antibodies that are associated with variants of scleroderma that are simply not detectable with current ANA testing methods.